 Core functionality of Vendor management

-4-dimension assessment: Data Sensitivity, Business Criticality, Past Issues, and Regulatory Exposure with calculated risk score (0-100).
+Evaluate vendors across Data Sensitivity, Business Criticality, Past Issues, and Regulatory Exposure dimensions with weighted scoring.

 Insurance example